-What Divorced or Separated Means for Your 2018 Taxes
+What Getting Divorced or Separated Means for Your 2019 Tax Return

 Tax Questions and Answers for the Newly Divorced or Separated

-Tax time can bring on more headaches in some years than in others.
-If you've separated from your spouse or were divorced recently, you’re facing a whole lot of issues you haven’t had to deal with before and you probably have several questions, too.
+Tax time can bring more headaches in some years than in others.
+If you've recently separated from your spouse or were divorced, you’re facing a whole lot of issues you haven’t had to deal with before, and you probably have several questions, too.
 Here are a few tax rules to keep in mind.

 Are You Married or Single?

 Under IRS rules, you’re technically still married if your divorce is not yet final as of Dec.
 31, even if you or your spouse filed for divorce during the year.
 Likewise, if the court issued your divorce decree on Dec.
-31, you’re considered unmarried for the whole year and you must file your taxes as a single person.
+31, you’re considered unmarried for the whole year and you must file your taxes as either a single person or head of household if you qualify.

 It doesn’t matter if you and your spouse have been living separately—you’re still married according to the tax code unless a court order states that you're divorced or legally separated.
-If you’re separated by court order on Dec.
-31, not just living apart on your own terms, you’re no longer married and you must file a single return.
+You’re no longer married and you must file a single return if you’re separated by court order on Dec.
+31, not just living apart on your own terms.

 Should You File a Joint Married Return If You're Still Married?

-If you and your spouse earn comparable incomes, this works out as something of a wash.
-If you divide that $24,000 by the two of you, that's a $12,000 standard deduction for each of you, the same as you could claim filing a separate return.
-But if you earn significantly more than your spouse—maybe she doesn't work at all—that $24,000 can subtract significantly from your taxable income.
+So this works out as something of a wash if you and your spouse earn comparable incomes.
+If you divide that $24,400 standard deduction by the two of you, that's a $12,200 for each of you, the same as you could claim filing a separate return.
+But if you earn a lot more than your spouse—or maybe she doesn't work at all—that $24,400 can subtract significantly from your taxable income.

 Can You File as Head of Household?

-Filing as head of household allows you to claim a large standard deduction—$18,000 in 2018, up from $9,350 in 2017—and you can earn more income before climbing into a higher tax bracket.
+Filing as head of household allows you to claim a larger standard deduction—$18,350 in 2019, up from $18,000 in 2017—and you can earn more income before climbing into a higher tax bracket.
 It can also affect your eligibility for certain tax credits.
 But there are some strict rules.

 You might qualify as head of household even if your divorce isn’t final by Dec.
 31 if the IRS says you’re “considered unmarried.”
 According to IRS rules, this means: